-- (d) 60 points from the additional papers listed in the Master of Health Practice Table related to the chosen subject area. - 5 A student may substitute papers in the specialisations with other relevant postgraduate papers with the approval of the programme leader. - 6 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Diploma in Health Science must complete at least 60 points in an approved course of study. - 7 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Certificate in Health Science or the Postgraduate Certificate in Advanced Nursing Practice must complete at least 120 points in an approved course of study.

-8 A student seeking registration as a Nurse Practitioner must complete the core papers and 140 points in an approved course of study from the Nursing subject area.
+- (d) 60 points from the additional papers listed in the Master of Health Practice Table related to the chosen subject area. - 5 A student may substitute papers in the specialisations with other relevant postgraduate papers with the approval of the programme leader. - 6 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Diploma in Health Science with a B grade average or higher must complete at least 60 points in an approved course of study. - 7 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Certificate in Health Science or the Postgraduate Certificate in Advanced Nursing Practice must complete at least 120 points in an approved course of study. - 8 A student seeking registration as a Nurse Practitioner must complete the core papers and 135 points in an approved course of study from the Nursing subject area.